neptune-mutual-blue/protocol/docs/Processor.md

 ### getClaimExpiryDate

 Returns claim expiration date.
- Even if the policy was valid, it cannot be claimed after the expiry date.
+ Even if the policy was still valid, it cannot be claimed after the claims expiry date.

 ```solidity
 function getClaimExpiryDate(bytes32 coverKey, bytes32 productKey) external view